DianaBeki/Portfolio-website/README.md

 # 📖 [Portfolio-website] <a href="https://github.com/DianaBeki/Portfolio-website"></a>

-  Portfolio: finish mobile version
+  Portfolio: add a contact form
-  - Built middle section of the mobile version to include work and about section in my Index.html
+  - Add contact form in my index.html file and portfolio of my coding partners to contribute.

 ## 🛠 Built With <a name="built-with">Html and css</a>